-Top 5 4th Quarter Trades of AL - GuruFocus.com
+Top 5 4th Quarter Trades of Al - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ALESCO ADVISORS LLC reduced their investment in BATS:IEFA by 175,591 shares.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.61.
+During the quarter, Altus Wealth Management, LLC bought 1,918 shares of ARCA:SPY for a total holding of 3,487.
+The trade had a 0.65% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $382.87.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.